robotmak3rs/robotmak3rs.github.io/_posts/2017-07-01-Emmanuel-Ugoala.md

 ## Bio

-Emmanuel is a LEGO MINDSTROMS robotics educator with a profound knowledge and vast experience in the field of robotics.
-He enjoys teaching robotics to kids and provides consultation, training and mentoring  for schools participating in the First LEGO league (FLL) and World Robot Olympiad (WRO) across Nigeria.
-Recently he joined Cogmation and helps them creates LEGO MINDSTORMS  robot models, courses and curriculums for the use in the virtual robotic toolkit stimulator (VRT).
+Emmanuel is a young LEGO MINDSTROMS robotics educator in Nigeria.
+He enjoys teaching robotics to kids and provides consultation, training, and mentoring at schools participating in the FIRST LEGO league (FLL) and World Robot Olympiad (WRO) all across Nigeria.
+Recently, he joined Cogmation and helps them create LEGO MINDSTORMS  robot models and curriculums for use in their virtual robotic toolkit stimulator (VRT).

 [Website](https://Titanixbuilders.com/) <br>
 [FaceBook](https://www.facebook.com/titanix.robotic.builders/)